Implement column mapping in your SaaS

 CSVBox: A Plug-and-Play Import Layer for SaaS

-Instead of building your own import logic, CSVBox offers a production-ready solution for handling spreadsheet onboarding—with intelligent CSV column mapping baked in.
+Instead of building and maintaining your own import logic, CSVBox provides an import layer with intelligent CSV column mapping and validation.

-• 🧱 Define your schema structure ahead of time (fields, types, requirements)
+• Define your schema structure ahead of time (fields, types, required/optional)

-• 🤖 Smart header detection + auto-matching of column names
+• Smart header detection with auto-matching and heuristics

 1. Add the CSVBox component inside your onboarding flow